Kiyo5hi/blog/content/posts/sample.md

 ---
 title: Sample Page
-excerpt: This post is meant to test if a markdown document is correctly rendered and how all the styles are applied.
+description: This post is meant to test if a markdown document is correctly rendered and how all the styles are applied.
 The content is meaningless with some placeholder texts.
 category: Lab
 ---